- About Us

 With many hours of volunteer assistance, the OSU Extension Service has disseminated research-based information on safe food handling to thousands of Oregonians for 25 years.
 This has averted foodborne illness (and medical bills) and prevented the expense of food waste.

-The Family Food Education (FFE) volunteer program (previously known as Master Food Preservers) was launched in 1980 to support county food safety/preservation programing.
-The program has now been enhanced to include nutrition education.
-FFE Volunteers assist OSU Extension efforts at emergency food sites (food pantries) and in schools.
+The Master Food Preserver (MFP) /Family Food Education (FFE) volunteer programs were launched in 1980 to support county food safety/preservation programing.
+The programs have been enhanced to include nutrition education.
+MFP and FFE Volunteers assist OSU Extension efforts at emergency food sites (food pantries) and in schools.

-For information on FFE volunteer opportunitiesin your area contact your local County Extension office.
+For information on MFP/FFE volunteer opportunitiesin your area contact your local County Extension office.

 OSU Faculty Resources for Volunteers